yahor-aladzyeu/AcousticEventsDB/README.md

 ## Project Status
-The project is in progress
+The project is in progress.